-Biohacking explained: meet the group who practise in the UAE
+Biohacking explained: meet the group who practice in the UAE

 Azzi’s got his eye on the latest version of the Oura, a smart ring sleep tracker and heart rate monitor in one, and he’s already bought and regularly uses Muse, an EEG-based brainwave reader.
 “I credit it with helping me meditate more in the past six months than in the last 36 years of my life,” says Azzi.
 “Meditation is commonly agreed to be one of the most important things you can do with your life.”

 Biohacking doesn’t come cheap: the Muse and Oura retail for more than Dh1,000 each.
 But it doesn’t cost anything to take a cold shower every day, another of Azzi’s passions.
 “That’s my favourite easy hack lately,” he says.
 “If you take the conscious decision of ‘I’m going to turn the knob until I’m uncomfortable and put myself through that kind of feeling’, and make that conscious choice, you exercise your willpower.”
 To follow?
 It could be ice baths, which Azzi deems “next level”.

 “I completely agree,” Kottait says .
 “There are some spa therapies where they encourage you to go into hot water, then the sauna, then cold, cold baths, freezing cold, immerse yourself, and stay, and then you feel the release and your cells are different.”

 It was a first meeting for Oguzhan Arslan, a Turkish filmmaker, who admitted a full schedule at work had temporarily put him off his biohacking game.
 “I have to be honest, in the past three months there hasn’t been much of a routine,” he told Azzi.
 “The Bulletproof coffee when I really need to grind.”